This post may contain affiliate links, view our disclosure policy.

 With that said, summer offers plenty of daylight so you can pack in a lot of activities in the park.

-Late September and early October are also great times to visit Rocky Mountain National Park with kids as there are thinner crowds, stunning fall foliage, and the weather is usually still favorable.
+Late September and early October are also great times to visit Rocky Mountain National Park with kids.
+There are fewer crowds, stunning fall foliage, and the weather is usually still favorable.

 If you’d rather experience RMNP in relative isolation and enjoy its many winter activities including skiing and snowshoeing, visit between the months of October and May.